Vietnam.vn - Nền tảng quảng bá Việt Nam

 Patients get medicine at K Hospital, Tan Trieu branch ( Hanoi ) - Illustration: D.LIEU

-Speaking to Tuoi Tre, Dr. Pham Cam Phuong - Director of the Nuclear Medicine and Oncology Center of Bach Mai Hospital (Hanoi) - said that currently, there are some groups of cancer patients who can be considered for long-term medication (up to three months/time) during maintenance treatment instead of having to return for check-ups and get medication every month as is currently the case.
+Speaking to Tuoi Tre, Dr. Pham Cam Phuong - Director of the Nuclear Medicine and Oncology Center of Bach Mai Hospital (Hanoi) - said that currently, there are some groups of cancer patients who can be considered for long-term medication (up to three months/time) during maintenance treatment instead of having to return for check-ups and get medication every month as at present.

 According to statistics at the Center for Nuclear Medicine and Oncology, the group of patients using maintenance endocrine drugs currently has about 500 people, accounting for 10% of the total number of patients being treated.

-According to Dr. Phuong, there are currently two typical groups of patients recommended for long-term medication: differentiated thyroid cancer, surgery, stable treatment, and maintenance thyroid hormone use.
+According to Dr. Phuong, there are currently two typical groups of patients recommended for long-term medication: differentiated thyroid cancer, who have undergone surgery, are stable in treatment, and are using thyroid hormone maintenance.
 This group of patients has a high cure rate, and maintenance medication can be used for life.

-The second is breast cancer patients, after surgery, chemotherapy, radiotherapy and currently in the maintenance phase of endocrine therapy.
+The second is breast cancer patients, after surgery, chemotherapy, radiotherapy and now in the maintenance phase of endocrine therapy.
 These patients usually take endocrine therapy for five years and have a good prognosis.

 "Providing long-term medication is not only more convenient for patients but also helps upper-level hospitals reduce the pressure of re-examination, especially in the context of an increasing number of cancer patients," said Dr. Phuong.